CameronLonsdale/CameronLonsdale.github.io/_posts/2019-03-25-how-does-docker-work.markdown

     // Create OCI spec for container
     spec = daemon.createSpec(container);
     ...
-    // DO WE NEED THIS??
-    createOptions, err := daemon.getLibcontainerdCreateOptions(container)
-    if err != nil {
-        return err
-    }

-    // DO WE NEED THIS??
-    ctx := context.TODO()

     // Call containerd to create the container according to spec daemon.containerd.Create(ctx, container.ID, spec, createOptions)
     ...